-Council employees who are called up for jury duty will be paid the difference between your ordinary pay and the pay you receive for jury service.
-You must notify Council of the date upon which you are required to commence jury service and evidence of the details of your service.
+Employees who are called up for jury service will be paid the difference between their ordinary pay and the pay they receive for jury service.
+Employees must notify Council of the date upon which they are required to commence jury service and evidence of the details of the jury service.

-17.7.1 An employee required to attend for jury service during the employee's ordinary working hours shall be reimbursed by the Council an amount equal to the difference between the amount in respect of the employee's attendance for such jury service and the amount of wage the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on jury service.
-An employee shall notify the Council as soon as possible of the date upon which the employee is required to attend for jury service.
-Further the employee shall give Council proof of attendance, the duration of such attendance and the amount received in respect of such jury service.
+- 17.7.1 An employee required to attend for jury service during the employee's ordinary working hours shall be reimbursed by Council an amount equal to the difference between the amount in respect of the employee's attendance for such jury service and the amount of wage the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on jury service. - 17.7.2 An employee shall notify Council as soon as possible of the date upon which the employee is required to attend for jury service.
+Further, the employee shall give Council proof of attendance, the duration of such attendance and the amount received in respect of such jury service.